2014 Camp: Sunday, June 22, 2014-Saturday, June 28, 2014

 Q: Who are the celebrities involved with the camp?

-A: Music professionals from Music City may share their talents and help guide activities during certain points during the week to help mentor young budding musicians with Williams Syndrome.
-The participating professionals will be a surprise that week, since the primary focus of this music camp is to promote friendship and camaraderie between campers, even after they leave camp.
+A: Country music professionals from Music City may share their talents and help guide activities during certain points during the week to help mentor young budding musicians with Williams Syndrome.
+The participating country songwriters, musicians and singers will be a surprise that week, since the primary focus of this music camp is to promote friendship and camaraderie between campers, even after they leave camp.
 We want the focus to be on the special bond that campers forge during this amazing week of music camp.

 Q: My child would only be able to attend some of the dates of camp.
 Is that ok?